Voicings

 D major and minor voicings

-The majority of voicings for D major are played higher up the fretboard since the possibilities are relative few in open position since only four strings are involved:
+The majority of voicings for D major are played higher up the fretboard; the possibilities are relatively few in open position since only four strings are involved with D as the bass note.

 D (I) - one of the movable major shapes on the three highest strings together with open D string.